El Rancho Español de Cuyama

 One of the earliest of California’s original land grants, dating back to 1843, the now 5,652-acre Spanish Ranch (AKA El Rancho Español de Cuyama) is the largest remaining piece of what once covered more than 70,000 acres.
 The Spanish Ranch is unique for its geological formations, six different habitats, watershed, archaeological history, and agricultural resilience.

 The landowners have partnered with the California Rangeland Trust to conserve the Spanish Ranch, a historic California ranch in an area that is vital for migrating wildlife.
-Help us keep intact the largest remaining ranch in the Cuyama Valley.
+Then, our donor community stepped up to help keep intact the largest remaining ranch in the Cuyama Valley.

 From the early Chumash Indians to the Californios and through today, the land has a rich agricultural history.
 The historic roots of the Spanish Ranch continue to be honored today – even the original 1870s adobe still functions as the property headquarters.